home-assistant/home-assistant.io/source/_components/switch.tesla.markdown

 The `Tesla` platform allows you to control your [Tesla](https://www.tesla.com/) charger (enable/disable charging) from within Home Assistant.

-The lock platform will be automatically configured if Tesla component is configured.
+The switch platform will be automatically configured if Tesla component is configured.

 For more configuration information see the [Tesla component](/components/tesla/) documentation.